scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 The *path header* contains the full AS-level forwarding path of the packet.
 A path type field in the common header specifies the path format used in the path header.
 For more details, see [](#path-header).

-Finally, the optional *extension* header contains a variable number of hop-by-hop and end-to-end options, similar to the extensions in the IPv6 header {{RFC8200}}.
+Finally, the OPTIONAL *extension* header contains a variable number of hop-by-hop and end-to-end options, similar to the extensions in the IPv6 header {{RFC8200}}.
 For more details, see [](#ext-header).

 ### Header Alignment